noir-lang/noir/docs/docs/how-aztec-works/accounts.md

 ## A Technical Primer on Accounts

 Accounts in Aztec work differently than accounts in Ethereum.

 There are two main parts to each Aztec account, the privacy account associated with nonce 0 and the spending account associated with nonce 1.
 Both of these accounts have the same public key and are differentiated by the nonce.

+Additionally, Aztec uses a different curve than Ethereum for SNARK efficient operations.
+This means that you cannot use an Ethereum private key directly for signing Aztec transactions or a public key for deriving an account address.
+Specifically, Aztec uses the Grumpkin curve, see [the yellow paper](https://hackmd.io/@aztec-network/ByzgNxBfd#2-Grumpkin---A-curve-on-top-of-BN-254-for-SNARK-efficient-group-operations) for more information.

 In [zk.money](https://zk.money), Aztec accounts are generated using Ethereum accounts by having a user sign a message and deriving the Aztec keys from the signed message.
 Different messages are used to generate different keys.